geops/website/content/blog/pycon2026/index.en.md

 frontpageWeight: 1
 published: true
 ---
-In April, our developer Tobias attended PyCon DE & PyData 2026 in Darmstadt.
+In April, I, Tobias, attended PyCon DE & PyData 2026 in Darmstadt.
 Between talks, discussions, and spontaneous conversations during lunch breaks, one thing quickly became clear: AI agents have officially arrived in everyday software development.

-The conference venue, the “darmstadtium”, even felt a bit like a trip back to university days.
-The lecture halls are named after chemical elements, which immediately reminded Tobias of materials science lectures from his mechanical engineering studies.
-After all, Darmstadt is widely regarded as one of Germany’s leading hubs for materials science, while KIT, where Tobias himself studied, remains the eternal runner-up.
+As someone with a background in mechanical engineering, the conference venue “darmstadtium” immediately reminded me of materials science lectures from university.
+The conference halls are named after chemical elements, which made the atmosphere feel oddly familiar.
+After all, Darmstadt is widely regarded as one of Germany’s leading hubs for materials science, while KIT, where I studied myself, remains the eternal runner-up.

 ![](/images/blog/impressions-from-pycon-de-pydata-2026-in-darmstadt/dein-abschnittstext-2-.png)